edarchimbaud/vnpy/docs/portfolio_strategy.md

 from vnpy_portfoliostrategy.utility import PortfolioBarGenerator
 ```

-where StrategyTemplate is the strategy template, StrategyEngine is the strategy engine, Interval is the data frequency, TickData and BarData are the data containers that store the corresponding information, PortfolioBarGenerator is the K-line generation module for the portfolio strategy.
-PortfolioBarGenerator is the portfolio strategy K-line generation module, and ArrayManager is the K-line time series management module.
+where StrategyTemplate is the strategy template, StrategyEngine is the strategy engine, Interval is the data frequency, TickData and BarData are the data containers that store the corresponding information, PortfolioBarGenerator is the bar generation module for the portfolio strategy.
+PortfolioBarGenerator is the portfolio strategy bar generation module, and ArrayManager is the bar time series management module.

 ### Strategy Parameters and Variables